-Our Revolutionary War has a history of heros.
+Our Revolutionary War has a history of heroes.
 Many, however, who fill the history books are not without controversy.
 Sybil Ludington (April 5, 1761 – February 26, 1839), daughter of Colonel Henry Ludington and his wife, Abigail Ludington, is one of those people.
 Sybil has been celebrated as a heroine of the American Revolutionary War since about 1900.
-At the age of 16, she rode her horse, Star, on a night ride on April 26, 1777, to alert militia forces in villages of Putnam County, New York and Danbury, Connecticut, to the approach of the British regular forces.
+At the age of 16, she rode her horse, Star, on a night ride on April 26, 1777, to alert militia forces in the villages of Putnam County, New York, and Danbury, Connecticut, to the approach of the British regular forces.
 A young American patriot, Sybil Ludington is the female counterpart to the more famous Paul Revere.
 The ride was similar to those performed by William Dawes and Revere (Massachusetts, April 1775).
 Although Ludington rode more than twice the distance of Revere and was much younger than the two more famous men.
 The story of Sybil primarily remained a local legend until her story was first published in 1880 by local historian Martha Lamb.

 Lamb said that she relied on numerous primary sources, including letters, sermons, genealogical compilations, wills, and court records.
-In 1996 the national Daughters of the American Revolution said the evidence was not strong enough to support their criteria for a heroine, and removed a book about her from their bookstore.
+In 1996, the National Daughters of the American Revolution said the evidence was not strong enough to support their criteria for a heroine and removed a book about her from their bookstore.
 Lostpine includes Sybil because of the following information:

 Sybil received personal thanks from both Gen. George Washington and Gen. Rochambeau, the French commander fighting with the Americans.
 This is some of the documentation used by Martha Lamb and others to establish the authenticity of Sybil Ludington, story.